 Which area is best for a first trip to Nice?

-Is Vieux Nice the best place to stay in Nice?
+Is Vieux Nice the best place to stay?

-It is the best choice for atmosphere and nightlife, but not automatically the best for quiet sleep or practical hotel access.
+It is ideal for atmosphere and nightlife but not necessarily for quiet evenings or easy luggage access.

-Where should I stay in Nice if I arrive late?
+Where should I stay if I arrive late?

-Choose a central and easy-to-access area like Carré d’Or or Jean Médecin.
-Read the Nice airport to city guide before booking so your final arrival feels simple.
+Choose Carré d’Or or Jean Médecin and review the Nice airport to city guide before booking.

-Where should I stay in Nice on a budget?
+Where can I stay in Nice on a budget?

 Official Nice Resources